-I have always been fascinated about extended family members and going down all the various different branches of my tree.
-So getting help from my distant relations was really a godsend.
+I have always been fascinated by extended family members and going down all the different branches of my tree.

-Getting DNA matches is really one of the advantages of taking a DNA genealogy test.
+Getting DNA matches is one of the advantages of taking a DNA genealogy test.

 How to make contact with your DNA matches!

 Family Tree DNA lets you contact directly to your DNA matches.

 You do not need to go through their website to make contact.